itchyny/lightline.vim/README.md

 ![lightline.vim - tutorial](https://raw.github.com/wiki/itchyny/lightline.vim/image/tutorial/17.png)

+Now, let us go back to the tutorial (with the patched font for vim-powerline).
-Now, you look into a help file to find the marks annoying.
+You look into a help file to find the marks annoying.
+![lightline.vim - tutorial](https://raw.github.com/wiki/itchyny/lightline.vim/image/tutorial/6.png)
 Help files are read-only and no-modifiable?
 We know that!
-![lightline.vim - tutorial](https://raw.github.com/wiki/itchyny/lightline.vim/image/tutorial/6.png)
-OK, so you again edit your .vimrc.
+OK, so you again edit the components.
 ```vim
 let g:lightline = {
       \ 'colorscheme': 'wombat',